RBVI/chimerax-recipes/select_box/selectbox.md

 # Select atoms inside map bounds

-Here is Python code to select atoms within the bounds of a displayed map subregion.
+Here is a way to select atoms within a displayed map subregion using a command selectbox defined by the Python code below.

     open 7k3v
     open 22657 from emdb